 - Be prepared for changes: When event planning, you will need to be prepared for things to go wrong.
 Have numbers on hand for back up things.
 What happens if the performers are late or cancel?
 Will it impact your event if it rains?
 You may be tempted to have a truck on hand for picking up rental items (some places have a minimum order amount for delivery) and equipment that can be ready at any moment day of.
 Don’t spend on a moving truck rental.
 Save your money and download Buddytruk for iOS or Android.
 With Buddytruk, you can order a driver with a truck to move anything the moment you need it.
 It’s never fun when something goes wrong with your event, but it’s easier if you’re prepared ahead of time.

 Above all else, remember to enjoy yourself!
 With the right mindset, you’re more likely to think creatively and throw an event as epic as ever.
-Facts about sexual abstinence and its influence on the men’s health… Good luck, and happy planning!
+Good luck, and happy planning!